War of the Castilian Succession: Battle of Cabo São Vicente

 The King of France sent the fleet of Norman pirate Guillaume Coullon as aid to Portugal.
 In August 1476, King Afonso sent two Portuguese galleys loaded with soldiers along with the 11 ships of Coullon to come in the aid of the castle of Ceuta.
 On August 7, this fleet encountered five armed merchant ships from Cadiz heading for England: three Genoese carracks, a galley, and a Flemish vessel.
 Coullon attempted to capture the merchants through a ploy, but failed, and was forced to engage in combat.
 The Franco-Portuguese side emerged victorious.
 Due to the use of incendiary weapons by the French, fire razed two Genoese ships, the Flemish vessel, two Portuguese galleys, and two of Coullon's ships.
 According to Palencia, some 2,500 French and Portuguese died.

 Consolidation of Isabella and Ferdinand (September 1476 – January 1479)

 After their strategic victory at the battle of Toro, the repulsion of the French attack, and the truce with Afonso V, Isabella and Ferdinand were in a powerful position to obtain the throne of Castile.
-Nobles of the Juana alliance were forced to accept the circumstances and gradually pledged their allegiance to Isabella and Ferdinand.
+Nobles of the Joanna alliance were forced to accept the circumstances and gradually pledged their allegiance to Isabella and Ferdinand.
 The war was reduced to skirmishes along the Portuguese border and the continuation of the naval war for control of the Atlantic commerce.